 Cycleway 4 was called Cycle Superhighway 4.
 Throughout 2019 we will be combining most Cycle Superhighways and Quietways into the single Cycleways network.

 We consulted on proposals for what will be Cycleway 4 in autumn 2017.
 See our response to issues raised during the consultation on the Cycle Superhighway 4 consultation page.

-We plan to carry out a joint consultation with Southwark Council later in 2019 on detailed proposals for the Lower Road section of the route, together with their proposals to remove the existing gyratory there.
+Southwark Council consulted on detailed proposals for the Lower Road section of the route in July-October 2019.
+This included their proposals to make some roads in the area two-way.